wp-graphql/wp-graphql/README.md

 #### Updating WP Docker image
-Make sure the `docker-compose*.yml` files refer to the most recent and specific version of the official WordPress Docker image.
+Make sure the `docker-compose*.yml` files refer to the most recent and specific version of the official WordPress Docker and MySQL compatible images.
 Please avoid using the `latest` Docker tag.
 Once Docker caches a Docker image for a given tag onto your machine, it won't automatically check for updates.
 Using an actual version number ensures Docker image caches are updated at the right time.